KakoF/post_api/README.md

 ## Database

-This simple API using Postgre database and using PG driver.
-You can change!
+This API uses Postgre database by default.

+You can change it by simply installing any database driver supported by AdonisJs and changing the default database's parameters at .env file.

 Docs: https://adonisjs.com/docs/3.2/database-setup

-Just install driver and change default driver name in .env file DB_CONNECTION=pg

 ### Migrations